 Most days, I wake up, reach for my phone, and scroll through Instagram (it’s a habit I’m trying to break).
-But on Mother’s Day, I mostly try to stay clear of the app—something I highly recommend if you’re grieving a loss on that loaded day.
+But on Mother’s Day, I mostly try to stay clear of the app—something I highly recommend if you’re grieving a loss on a loaded day.
 My feed—typically full of beachy-haired fashionistas and people who seem to have way more energy in the morning than I do—will be full of smiling photos of families alongside lengthy captions thanking mom for home-cooked meals, countless loads of laundry, and sage advice over long-distance phone calls.
 It’s P.D.A. for the modern age, and for those of us who have lost our mothers (or mother figures), or have strained or estranged relationships with them, it’s a punch to the gut.

 My mom was killed in a car accident when I was in middle school.
 Even though 18 years (wow, that is a crazy number to write) have passed since her death, there is no feeling quite like seeing a literal feed of people sharing their love and gratitude for someone you can no longer celebrate with.